 HHS Proposed Hair Testing Guidelines

 On September 10, 2020, the U.S. Department of Health & Human Services (HHS) published a proposed notice to add hair testing to its federal drug testing program.
 Medical Review Officers (MROs) would have the ability to report;

 For certified laboratory-reported positive hair tests, where there is no legitimate medical explanation for the positive result, HHS’ proposal would require an alternative specimen (urine or oral fluid) to be collected, either simultaneously (during hair testing collection) or when directed by the MRO after confirmation of a laboratory-reported result for the hair specimen.
 This alternative specimen would be tested and reported in place of a donor’s positive hair specimen.
 The ATA filed comments voicing concerns in the proposed alternative specimen collection process, leaving room for many flaws, including:

-- Likelihood of a large number of positive hair test results being reverse due to hair testing's longer window of detection period compared to urine or oral fluid testing.
+- Likelihood of a large number of positive hair test results being reversed due to hair testing's longer window of detection period compared to urine or oral fluid testing.

-- Fails to meet the Congressional mandate for making hair a "true" alternative testing speciment for DOT drug testing purposes.
+- Fails to meet the Congressional mandate for making hair a "true" alternative testing specimen for DOT drug testing purposes.

-- Would discourage the wider adoption of hair testing within trucking industry.
+- Would discourage the wider adoption of hair testing within the trucking industry.

 Drug & Alcohol Clearinghouse